What Is Just-In-Time Manufacturing

 Where Did Just-In-Time Manufacturing Come From?

 JIT was first developed in the Toyota manufacturing plants by industrial engineer Taiichi Ohno.
-Often called the 'Father of the Toyota Production System (TPS)', Ohno perfected a philosophy which has been applied in many Japanese manufacturing organisations since the 1970s.
+Often called the 'Father of the Toyota Production System (TPS)' WHERE ID = Ohno perfected a philosophy which has been applied in many Japanese manufacturing organisations since the 1970s.
 Its guiding principle was to meet customer demands exactly and with the minimum delay, involving its people closely in the working of a production plant.
 This approach was so successful that it was adopted as 'Lean Manufacturing' by many American organisations, such as Dell and Hewlett Packard.

 How Does Just-In-Time Manufacturing Work?